We’ve been talking for a while about .uk domains and why they’re so important to register alongside any .co.uk domains that you might own.

 In fact, it was so important to us that our customers have their matching .uk that we offered them for free (for 1 year) back in December 2018, and then again in March 2019.

-Some of those FREE domains are now coming up to their expiry date.
+Those FREE domains gifted in March 2019 are now coming up to their expiry date.
 So it’s a good time to provide a lowdown on the .uk situation and why we think they are well worth paying for to keep them under your control…

 History of .uk